 Final Thoughts on Building Franchise Financial Projections

-Why must we go through all these financial exercises?
+Why go through all these financial modeling exercises?

 Though time-consuming, these calculations can reveal whether the investment you're considering makes sound financial sense.
 In other words, the projections you produce will answer the question with which we began this discussion: "How much money will I make?"

 In any case, don't skip this very important piece of your franchise due diligence analysis.
 If the numbers come out as less than ideal and you choose to go ahead anyway (perhaps because you have fallen in love with the franchise), you may find yourself working longer hours than you ever expected with very little in the way of salary or profit to show for it.